Former Green Beret, Army reservist who wore Hitler mustache jailed pending trial on Jan. 6 Capitol riot charges

 Zucker had submitted a letter to the court from someone who supervised Hale-Cusanelli at Naval Weapons Station Earle in New Jersey, saying his subordinate was “slandered in the press in regards to him being a ‘white supremacist.’ ”

 However, the supervisor has been placed on administrative leave after prosecutors revealed that he told the Naval Criminal Investigative Service in January that Hale-Cusanelli was a Nazi sympathizer whom he had cautioned about “joking but not” racist comments.
-Thirty-four of the 44 colleagues interviewed by investigators agreed that Hale-Cusanelli held “extremist or radical views pertaining to Jewish people, minorities, and women.”
+Thirty-four of the 44 colleagues interviewed by investigators agreed that Hale-

+Cusanelli held “extremist or radical views pertaining to Jewish people, minorities, and women.”

 Separately, a federal magistrate denied bond for Jeffrey McKellop, 55, of Augusta County, Va., who served two enlistments totaling 22 years in the Army, including as a Special Forces communications sergeant.